tfulanchan/academy/docs/disclosure/disclosure-51-88.md

 1. The issuer must be a joint stock company.
 2. The application for registration and offering of securities shall be accompanied by a prospectus, except for cases that do not require the existence of a prospectus under these rules.
-3. When applying for securities registration and offering, the issuer must have practiced the main activity by itself or through one or more subsidiaries during at least the previous three fiscal years.
+3. When applying for securities registration and offering, the issuer must have practiced the main activity by itself or through one or more subsidiaries during at least the previous `three fiscal years`.
-4. When applying for securities registration and offering, the issuer must have prepared its audited financial statements for at least the previous three fiscal years, provided that they were prepared by the accounting standards approved by the Saudi Organization for Chartered and Professional Accountants.
+4. When applying for securities registration and offering, the issuer must have prepared its audited financial statements for at least the previous `three fiscal years`, provided that they were prepared by the accounting standards approved by the Saudi Organization for Chartered and Professional Accountants.
 5. If the period included in the most recent audited financial statements ended more than (6) months before the expected date of approval of the application for registration and offering of securities, reviewed interim financial statements must be submitted for any period from the end date of the period included in the most recent audited financial statements to the expected date of approval of the application for registration and offering of securities or audited annual financial statements (as applicable).
 In all cases, the period included in the

 70

   latest reviewed preliminary financial statements submitted to the authority must not have ended more than (6) months from the date of approval of the application for registration and offering of securities.

 6. If the issuer made any fundamental structural changes, it may not apply for the registration and offering of its securities until after the lapse of at least one fiscal year from the date of the implementation of the relevant change.